-IDOLM@STER.KR (known as Idolm@ster KR Dream in South Korea) is a 2017 live-action television series based on The Idolmaster franchise.
-It's a joint Japanese-South Korean production under the auspices of Bandai Namco Entertainment and Interactive Media Mix, Inc. It's scheduled to air 24 episodes, with the first episode airing on SBS in South Korea via SBS Plus, SBS funE, and SBS MTV on April 28, 2017 and ended on October 6, 2017.
+IDOLM@STER.KR (known as Idolm@ster KR Dream in South Korea) is a 2017 live-action television series based on The iDOLM@STER franchise.
+It's a joint Japanese-South Korean production under the auspices of Bandai Namco Entertainment and Interactive Media Mix, Inc. It aired 24 episodes, with the first episode airing on SBS in South Korea via SBS Plus, SBS funE, and SBS MTV on April 28, 2017 and ended on October 6, 2017.
 Amazon aired it overseas via Prime Video, depending if said country/territory has access to the service or not.

 The show deals with the South Korean entertainment industry and how the idols try to survive in the business while trying to get along with the others, including the management and at the same time, maintain their public reputation.
 According to the production crew, characters from previous iDOLM@STER games/manga/anime series will not appear in any capacity in the show.

-The show takes place in South Korea where a tragic accident occurs after Suah Lee, the well-known leader of a girl group named Red Queen dies from major injuries sustained in a car crash.
-This devastates RQ that they decide to take a break from the industry while her manager, Kang Shin-hyuk, decides to resign after the media accused him of being indirectly responsible for her death due to rumors that they were last seen fighting publicly in a hotel.
+The show takes place in South Korea where a tragic accident occurs after Suah Lee, the well-known leader of a Girl Group named Red Queen, dies from major injuries sustained in a car crash.
+This devastates RQ so badly that they decide to take a break from the industry while her manager, Kang Shin-hyuk, decides to resign after the media accused him of being indirectly responsible for her death due to rumors that they were last seen fighting publicly in a hotel.
 Meanwhile, a strange person named Shim Min-chul saves Pure Entertainment from bankruptcy after the CEO was forced to go hide due to debt.

 The show's official website can be found here.